nrode/AnalysisEvolExp2020/README.md

 # Description

-This repository contains the code and data used to analyse the evol exp data [here](https://https://github.com/nrode/AnalysisEvolExp2020).
+This research compendium describes how to analyze fitness data from an experimental evolution experiment conducted in D. suzukii from 2017 to 2019 [here](https://https://github.com/nrode/AnalysisEvolExp2020).

 ## Contents